How well would a food search engine work on the Web?

 - The user is required to select a meal that seems most appealing.

 - The selection is received, and the searcher’s input is analyzed according to the characteristics of each food dish presented.

 - In addition to the specific selected dish or dishes, other food dishes that have not been selected by the searcher are analyzed to determine the user’s preferences.

 - If the searcher has made a final selection, additional information is provided to the searcher possibly including one or more alternative dishes based upon that selection that can be chosen by the searcher instead.

 - If the searcher has not made a final selection, a set of updated picture of food dishes are presented to the user.

 - Additional food dishes may be recommended to complement the user’s selection.
 If the main dish has been chosen, a salad and/or a dessert may be presented to go with the main dish.

 - Beverages may also be presented to go with the user’s selections of the food dishes.

 - This process may link the searcher to websites of restaurants, recipe descriptions, or food markets where the user’s selected items may be found.

-This process may use a recommendation method when presenting selected dishes to a searcher, displaying one or more alternative choices with a label stating “People Who Selected Dish n Also Like The Following Dishes.”
-When presenting complementary dishes such as salads or deserts or beverages, a sign stating “People Who Selected Dish n Also Like The Following items,” may be displayed.
+This process may use a recommendation method when presenting selected dishes to a searcher, displaying one or more choices with a label stating “People Who Selected Dish n Also Like The Following Dishes.”
+When presenting complementary dishes such as salads or desserts or beverages, a sign stating “People Who Selected Dish n Also Like The Following items,” may be displayed.